ThoughtWorks-SEA/developer-training/docs/frontend/react-testing-library.md

 ## Testing API

 It is common for a React app to be interacting with web servers outside of the app.
-Testing this interaction is good, but we want to limit it to the bare minimum, this is due to cost and stability.
+Testing this interaction is good, but we want to limit it to the bare minimum due to cost and stability.
 We usually do this on a separate End to End test.

-So we want to mock our API, and wee can use another package to help us.
+So we want to mock our API, and we can use another package to help us.

 ```sh
 npm install --save-dev axios-mock-adapter